Geneva and Zurich: their location in the country and local languages

 - It’s not surrounded by the Alps, but Lake Lucerne with its higher mountains is within easy reach.

-- From Zurich, one can also visit Basel, Bern, the Bodensee (Lake Constance), Appenzell, St. Gallen, the Walensee, and other destinations in north-eastern Switzerland.
+- From Zurich, you can also visit Basel, Bern, the Bodensee (Lake Constance), Appenzell, St. Gallen, the Walensee, and other destinations in north-eastern Switzerland.
 It’s also the most obvious departure point for trips to St. Moritz and the rest of Graubünden.

 Geneva’s and Zurich’s proximity to mountains